themosis/documentation/routing.md

 });
 ```

 Since we have bound all `{user}` parameters to the `App\User` model, a User instance will be injected into the route.
-So, for example, a request to `profile/1` will inject the User instance from the database which has an ID of `1`.
+So, for example, a request to `profile/1` will inject the User instance from the database which has an id of `1`.

 If a matching model instance is not found in the database, a 404 HTTP response will be automatically generated.